French Classes For Adults

 Core class progression

 • A0 - Introduction to French prepares students for immersion in the 101 class.
 No textbook needed.
 5-week class.
+You do not have to take 100 class in order to join 101.

 • A1 to A2 Bridge: This transition class facilitates the move from the A1 to A2 levels with an in-depth review of communication and grammatical skills achieved in A1.
 No textbook needed.